Canadian Supply Chains Act

 3. LVA Supplier Due Diligence Procedure

-· The questionnaire includes questions related to the supplier’s business activities in specific countries and industry sectors that present heightened risk for forced and child labor and other regulatory compliance matters, as well as questions related to the supplier’s previous investigations or violations related to international trade and other regulatory compliance matters.
+- The questionnaire includes questions related to the supplier’s business activities in specific countries and industry sectors that present heightened risk for forced and child labor and other regulatory compliance matters, as well as questions related to the supplier’s previous investigations or violations related to international trade and other regulatory compliance matters.

-· The supplier’s certification of the Supplier Code provides LV Canada with broad audit and termination rights, including to conduct compliance audits at any time to verify the supplier’s compliance with the Supplier Code.
-Furthermore, in connection with these audits, a supplier may be required to grant access to LV Canada or its representatives to the supplier’s place of business to demonstrate compliance with the Supplier Code.
-To the extent any violations of the Supplier Code are discovered, LV Canada may require the supplier to correct the violation or terminate its business relationship with the supplier.
+The supplier’s certification of the Code provides LV Canada with broad audit and termination rights, including to conduct compliance audits at any time to verify the supplier’s compliance with the Code.
+Furthermore, in connection with these audits, a supplier may be required to grant access to LV Canada or its representatives to the supplier’s place of business to demonstrate compliance with the Code.
+To the extent any violations of the Code are discovered, LV Canada may require the supplier to correct the violation or terminate its business relationship with the supplier.

 4. LVA Anticorruption Policy

 All LV Canada employees are required to follow the LVA Anticorruption Policy describing applicable anticorruption laws, LVA’s anticorruption policies and procedures, and illustrative hypotheticals.
-LVA’s anticorruption policies and procedures include: (i) the previously mentioned LVA Supplier Due Diligence Procedure and (ii) LVA Legal Department pre-approval of any gifts, meals, entertainment, or travel (“GMET”) provided to government officials.
+LVA’s anticorruption policies and procedures include: (i) the previously mentioned LVA Supplier Due Diligence Procedure and (ii) pre-approval of any gifts, meals, entertainment, or travel (“GMET”) provided to government officials.

 5. LVA International Trade Policy